HannahHuckstep/PhlashNAMe/index.md

 This function will report the shortest path between the 2 nodes in every experiment currently mapped on your database.
 The first line determines if the end node is up- or downstream of the starting node.
 Next a number of statistics are given.
 Finally, the path is shown with each node id and the total path weight, followed by the same path but with node names and the weight of each edge beside the reaction nodes.

-We can visualize in cytoscape by loading the file "P15208_to_20006_downstream.tsv	":
+We can visualize in Cytoscape by loading the file "P15208_to_20006_downstream.tsv	":

 ![Screen Shot 2021-06-29 at 9 26 36 pm](https://user-images.githubusercontent.com/9949832/123790331-87c64c00-d921-11eb-81e2-3e2f240a3667.png)